Flavorful cheese stuffed portobello mushrooms are roasted in olive oil, then filled with cheese and heated until the cheese is melted and bubbly.

 - 2 oz shredded sharp cheddar

 - Heat broiler on high.
-Set oven rack in the middle of oven.
+Set an oven rack in the middle of the oven.
+Line a broiler-safe rimmed baking sheet with foil and lightly grease the foil.

 - Spray the mushrooms with olive oil all over.
 Season with salt, pepper, garlic powder and cayenne pepper.

-- Broil 5 minutes per side, until just tender.
+- Place the mushrooms on the prepared baking sheet.
+Broil them 5 minutes per side, until just tender.

 - Drain, then place gill side down on paper towels for 10 minutes to drain completely.